Distilling Aggregated Knowledge for Weakly-Supervised Video Anomaly Detection: Method

 \subsection{Temporal Aggregation Module}

-The Temporal Aggregation Module (TAM), as illustrated in Figure \ref{fig:tempfig}, is built upon the disentangled attention mechanism, introduced in DeBERTa \cite{he2020deberta}.
-Within the context of weakly-supervised VAD, the consideration of positional information holds substantial importance.
-Actions associated with almost any event in the natural world exhibit low-pass temporal frequency characteristics.
-Consequently, temporal observations (anomalous frames in this case) tend to cluster together rather than being scattered sporadically among normal observations.
-Thus, we leverage the relative positional information to enhance the anomaly detection performance.
-To this aim, we build our aggregation model upon the disentangled attention mechanism, which inherently accounts for relative positional information during attention computation.

-The disentangled attention mechanism \cite{he2020deberta} operates with respect to relative positional bias, where the maximum relative distance is represented by the parameter $k$.
-The relative distance between position $i$ and position $j$ is encoded by the function $\gamma(i,j)$, constrained within the interval $[0,2k)$.
-This constraint significantly reduces the complexity of the attention model and makes it suitable for low-data and weak-supervision regimes.
-Formally, the formulation for $\gamma(i,j)$ is as follows:
+In weakly-supervised VAD, incorporating relative positional information is vital due to the low-pass temporal frequency characteristics of natural events, where anomalous frames cluster together rather than appearing sporadically.
+Leveraging this information enhances anomaly detection performance, which we achieve by utilizing a disentangled attention mechanism that inherently accounts for relative positional information during attention computation.
+This mechanism \cite{he2020deberta} employs a relative positional bias, with the maximum relative distance parameterized by $k$.
+The relative distance between positions $i$ and $j$ is encoded by the function $\gamma(i,j)$, constrained within $[0,2k)$, thereby reducing attention model complexity and making it suitable for low-data and weak-supervision scenarios.
+Formally, $\gamma(i,j)$ is defined as follows:

 The disentangled attention has three attention components: i) {\it content-to-content attention}: This component attends to the content of a token at position {\it i} by interacting with the content of the token at position {\it j} within the same sequence, ii) {\it content-to-position attention}: This attention component considers the content of token {\it i} and its relative position to token {\it j}, capturing how the content of token {\it i} influences its attention weight concerning token {\it j}. iii) {\it position-to-content attention}: Similarly, this component assesses the content of token {\it j} and its relative position to token {\it i}, elucidating how the content at position {\it j} influences its attention weight with respect to token {\it i}.